 Contact Customer Service immediately with your proof of purchase and Product Key if you receive this error message.

 When you attempt to place an appliance into a cabinet that already contains an appliance this message will appear.

 This message will display if you try to open a new plan or layout, but the program cannot find the file that you've specified as your template.

-As the message implies, either the e-mail address, or password, that you are entering is incorrect.
-Verify spelling and case and if necessary reset your password.
+As the message implies, either the e-mail address, or password that you're entering is incorrect.
+Verify spelling, case and if necessary, reset your password.

 This error message indicates that there may be another process using the file you are attempting to open.